Taking inspiration from Jesus – our Immanuel – to bring light in the darkness and hope for the days ahead.

 And as you do so, remember that God Himself became a man and walked upon these shores.
 He did indeed descend to our world, to show us that He is near – and to reassure us that, whatever our current situation, the light dawns.

-If you want to know more about dream interpetation from a biblical perspective, do get in touch, or subscribe to my emails below to receive regular helpful dream interpretation tips.
+If you want to know more about dream interpetation from a biblical perspective, do subscribe to emails below and check out some of my other articles.

 The truth about what dreams are and what they are not – but why you should learn to understand them anyway.